Srđan Branković

-Srđan Branković is a Serbian guitar player and producer, best known as the member of the progressive/power metal band Alogia.
+Srđan Branković (born August 10, 1981) is a Serbian guitar player and producer, best known as the member of the progressive/power metal band Alogia.
 He has had many performances with Alogia, most notably with the Symphony Orchestra and Vojkan Borisavljevic, as well as before the bands Whitesnake, Savatage, Apocalyptica, and in Bulgaria he performed in the backing band Michael Matijevic.
 In 2008 he was a guest on Shadow Gallery album, "Digital Ghost".
 In 2021, under the auspices of Frontiers Records, he will start a new band The Big Deal.
 In 2022, he appeared as a guitarist in the line-up on the first solo album of Rainbow singer Ronnie Romero.
 He also appeared as a representative / guitarist of his country on the Vivaldi Metal project, in a guitar duo with Chris Caffery.